msupply-foundation/conforma-docs/content/docs/Features/users.md

 ## External users

-External users are typically users outside of the organisation that Conforma is being used by, but one that interacts with Conforma by submitting applications or notifications of important information to the key organisation.
+External users are typically users outside of the organisation using Conforma, but one that interacts with Conforma by submitting applications or notifications of important information to the key organisation.

 Key examples of what external users would normally be set up to do in Conforma include: